-Once you insert your shapes on a slide, you may realize that it's not the perfect size -- did you want it larger, or a wee bit smaller?
-However you want your shapes resized, it's easy to make the size change in a jiffy, right inside PowerPoint 2013.
-Like most Microsoft Office programs, PowerPoint follows the concept of selection, then action -- so the first thing you need to do for a shape that you want resized is to select it!
+Once you insert shapes on a slide, you may realize that it's not the perfect size -- did you want it larger, or a wee bit smaller?
+However you want your shapes resized, it's easy to make the size change in a jiffy, right inside PowerPoint 2016.
+Like most Microsoft Office programs, PowerPoint follows the concept of selection, then action -- so the first thing you need to do to a shape that you want to be resized is to select it!
 Any shape that is selected shows several handles, as shown in both the shapes you see in Figure 1.

 Figure 1: Shapes have several handles

-Look closely at Figure 1 -- and you'll find that the selected shape has several handles.
-These are:
+Look closely at Figure 1, and you'll find that any selected shape has several handles.

 When you drag any of the eight white handles, you can resize the shape in various ways, depending upon certain factors, as explained below: